wanghailei/sror/upgrade.md

 `gem 'pg', '>= 1.1.0'` : install any version greater than or equal to 1.1.0 `gem 'pg', '1.1.0'`    : install exactly version 1.1.0
 `gem 'pg', '~> 1.1.0'` : install the latest version of the 1.x series
 			(greater than or equal to version 1.1 but less than version 2.0) .

-Remember to run bundle install after you update your Gemfile to install the required versions of each gem.

-### Upgrade the Bundler version of an app

-It's important to ensure that the newer Bundler version is compatible with your Rails 7 app and other gem dependencies.&#x20;

-==% 其實我認為，一般就用最新版的 Bundler。20231221 %==

-1. If the `Gemfile` explicitly specifies a Bundler version (like `gem 'bundler', '~> 2.4.13'`), update this line to allow the newer version.
-You might want to specify a version range that includes the new version but is still compatible with your app.
-2. Install the latest stable release of Bundler, or install a specific version:

-    ```bash
-    $ gem install bundler
-    $ gem install bundler -v 2.4.13
-    ```
-3. Go to your Rails application's root directory to update Gemfile.lock.

-    ```bash
-    $ bundle update --bundler
-    ```

-    This command updates the `BUNDLED WITH` section in your app's `Gemfile.lock` to the new Bundler version.
-4. After installing the required Bundler version, you can then run it specifically for your project.
-This command tells Bundler to use version 2.4.13 to manage your gems as specified in your `Gemfile`.

-    ```bash
-    $ bundle _2.4.13_ install
-    ```

 ### Upgrade the gems versions of an app&#x20;

 1. Start by updating your `Gemfile`.
 For each gem, specify the latest version compatible with Rails 7.
-You might need to check each gem's documentation or repository for compatibility information.\
+You might need to check each gem's documentation or repository for compatibility information.
    ==Update gems incrementally.
 Avoid updating all gems at once==, as this can introduce multiple breaking changes that are hard to debug. ==Update one or a few gems at a time==, then test your application to ensure it still works as expected.
-2. Once you've updated your `Gemfile`,  to update your `Gemfile.lock` with the new versions.
+2. Once you've updated your `Gemfile`, ==to update your `Gemfile.lock` with the new versions.==

     ```bash
     $ bundle update